skrghosh/apt-dataset/README.md

 ---

-**Anonymization Update:**
-We are currently in the process of anonymizing the dataset to remove identifiable keywords.
-This will be completed in the upcoming weeks.

----

 ## License

 This dataset is made available under the Creative Commons Attribution 4.0 International license (CC BY 4.0).
 You are free to share and adapt this dataset for any purpose, even commercially, as long as you provide appropriate credit, provide a link to the license, and indicate if changes were made.